 Three-phase AC

-In alternating current voltage, which forms the basis of power transmission and distribution, it consists of three phases with waveforms shifted by 120° each.
-This method has become mainstream from the establishment of transmission and distribution systems to the present, as it is the most efficient for long-distance power transmission from power plants to consumers.
-When the transmission distance is long, high voltage such as extra-high voltage is used to reduce power loss in the wires.
-There are three wires (or four if there is a neutral line), and loads are connected to each phase, but it is necessary to balance the load across all phases.
+An alternating current voltage that forms the basis of power transmission and distribution, composed of three phases with waveforms shifted by 120° each.
+Because it is the most efficient method for transmitting electricity over long distances from power plants to consumers, it has been the mainstream method since power transmission and distribution systems were established.
+When the transmission distance is long, high voltage such as extra-high voltage is used to reduce transmission losses.
+The system uses three wires (four if there is a neutral wire), with loads connected to each phase, and it is necessary to balance the load evenly across all phases.